 - professional reading: Twitter helps you access the latest and best blog posts, tech tools and articles, as well as industry news and events

 - sharing information: your Tweets can reach and help a wide audience

 The best way is to really jump in and learn as you go.
 You can download the #AusELT 1-page Guide to Twitter, which includes Twitter screenshots and a ‘Starter PLN’ with Twitter names of people to follow.
 Or just follow the steps below to help you get to know the main function buttons and explore how Twitter works.

 - Sign up.
 Go to www.twitter.com and sign up, it only takes a couple of minutes.

-- Favorite.
-Click on Favorite to save particular Tweets for later reading or reference.
-Your ‘Favorite’ list is always accessible via your profile page
+- Like.
+Click on the heart symbol to save particular Tweets for later reading or reference.
+You can revisit your ‘Likes’ easily via your profile page.

 - Follow.
 Start ‘following’ interesting Twitter people.
 Search for names you know, then click on the Follow button, or click on any tweeter’s name, user name (@name) or profile picture to see their homepage, which includes a Follow button.
 (The #AusELT 1-page Guide to Twitter contains a ‘Starter PLN’ – a list of ELT people to follow.)